Kilonova-Catcher/KNC-Manual/doc/preprocessing-theory.md

 - Take 15–25 frames per filter, same gain and temperature.

 You can use **either bias frames** *or* **flat-darks** to calibrate your flat frames — but not both.
 If your camera has amp glow, flat-darks are preferred.

+---

+### Why Sorting Is Essential

+If you give your files clear names and organize them by type, most software (like ASTAP, Prism, Siril, etc.) can:
+- Automatically detect which frames are which (light, dark, flat, etc.)
+- Match them by filter, exposure, and temperature
+- Stack only the **correct** images together
+- Apply the **right** calibration frames during preprocessing

+Without this, the software might:
+- Fail to calibrate at all
+- Use the wrong calibration frames (causing bad corrections)
+- Require you to sort everything manually

+---

+### Do We Stack Calibration Frames Too?

+Yes — and it's a crucial part of the workflow.

+Each type of calibration frame is usually taken **many times** per session:
+- 15–25 darks
+- 15–25 flats (per filter)
+- 50–100 bias frames

+Instead of using each one individually, we **combine (stack) them into "master frames"**:
+- A **master bias**
+- A **master dark** (for a specific exposure, gain, and temperature)
+- A **master flat** (for each filter)
+- Optionally, a **master flat-dark**

+These master frames are then used to correct all your light images from the same session.

+---

+### Do I Do This Every Time?

+Generally, yes — for each observing session or setup, you’ll need matching master frames.
+That means:
+- If you change your **filter**, you need a new master flat
+- If you change your **exposure time**, you need a new master dark
+- If you change your **camera temperature**, you may need new darks and flats
+- If your **optical setup changes** (rotator, camera orientation, etc.), you’ll want new flats

+Some amateur astronomers build a **library** of master calibration frames for their setup — as long as the conditions match, those masters can be reused.

+---

+### Summary

+Calibration only works when it's **accurate** — and accuracy comes from matching your light images with the right correction frames.

+That’s why:
+- We take multiple calibration frames and stack them into **master frames**
+- We sort and label all files clearly
+- We process each light image using the corresponding master dark, flat, and bias

+This turns messy raw data into clean, calibrated images — ready to be stacked, analyzed, or submitted to Kilonova Catcher.